wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 ### CTS for NIA

-HashiCorp's <a target="_blank" href="https://www.consul.io/docs/nia">"Network Infrastructure Automation (NIA)"</a> marketing page on consul.io promises to sacel better, decrease the possibility of human error when manually editing configuration files, and decrease overall time taken to push out configuration changes.
+HashiCorp's "Network Infrastructure Automation (NIA)" marketing page (<a target="_blank" href="https://www.consul.io/docs/nia">consul.io/docs/nia</a>) promises to scale better, decrease the possibility of human error when manually editing configuration files, and decrease overall time taken to push out configuration changes.

+PROTIP: There are current no competitors in the market for this feature.

 <a target="_blank" href="https://learn.hashicorp.com/collections/consul/network-infrastructure-automation?utm_source=WEBSITE&utm_medium=WEB_IO&utm_offer=ARTICLE_PAGE&utm_content=DOCS">LEARN: Network Infrastructure Automation with Consul-Terraform-Sync</a> hands-on, which uses the sample counting service at port 9003 and dashboard service in port 9002, from https://github.com/hashicorp/demo-consul-101/releases.